MI-AFP/tutorials/tutorials/12_exts-deptypes.md

 * Extensible syntax
 * Cumulative universes
 * Totality checking
-* Hugs style interactive environment
+* Hugs-style interactive environment

-On their website you can find a documentation with [examples](https://www.idris-lang.org/example/) such as Vectors:
+On their website, you can find a documentation with [examples](https://www.idris-lang.org/example/) such as Vectors:

 ```idris
 infixr 5 ::